History of Day of the Dead in Timeline

 The Labyrinth of Solitude

-Since 1990, the All Souls Procession has been an annual event in Tucson, Arizona, combining Day of the Dead celebrations with pagan harvest festivals.
+In 1990, the All Souls' Procession became an annual event in Tucson, Arizona, combining elements of traditional Day of the Dead celebrations with pagan harvest festivals.

-In 2002, Santa Ana, California, started holding the annual Noche de Altares, said to be the "largest event in Southern California" honoring Día de Muertos.
+In 2002, the city of Santa Ana, California, began hosting the annual Noche de Altares, which has grown to become the largest such event in Southern California.

 2008: UNESCO inscription

-In 2008, the Day of the Dead tradition was inscribed in the Representative List of the Intangible Cultural Heritage of Humanity by UNESCO.
+In 2008, the Day of the Dead tradition was inscribed in the Representative List of the Intangible Cultural Heritage of Humanity by UNESCO, recognizing its cultural significance.

 2011: Jamaica Plain celebration discontinued

-November 1, 2015: Celebration at the Santa Ana Regional Transportation Center
+November 1, 2015: Event at Santa Ana Regional Transportation Center

-On November 1, 2015, the Day of the Dead was celebrated at the Santa Ana Regional Transportation Center for the first time.
+On November 1, 2015, a Day of the Dead event was held at the Santa Ana Regional Transportation Center for the first time, adding to the city's celebrations.

 2015: Spectre film release

-In 2015, the James Bond film Spectre featured a Day of the Dead parade in Mexico City, which led to the organization of an actual parade one year later.
+In 2015, the James Bond film Spectre featured a Day of the Dead parade in Mexico City during its opening sequence, even though no such parade existed at the time.

 Loading Video...